|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 The Florida Greenways and Trails Program is funded through the sale of bonds authorized under the Florida Forever Act.
-We currently have, approximately $2 million available for projects.
-There is a potential for more if additional funds are legislatively appropriated.
-For an application or copy of the rule containing detailed program requirements, call 850-245-3059 or visit our web site at www.floridagreenwaysandtrails.com or write the Office of Greenways and Trails at: Department of Environmental Protection, Office of Greenways and Trails, 3900 Commonwealth Blvd., MS 795, Tallahassee, FL 32399-3000.
+Approximately $2 million is available for projects.
+There is potential for additional funds if they are legislatively appropriated.
+For an application or copy of the rule containing detailed program requirements, call 850-245-3069 or visit our web site at www.floridagreenwaysandtrails.com or write the Office of Greenways and Trails at: Department of Environmental Protection, Office of Greenways and Trails, 3900 Commonwealth Blvd., MS 795, Tallahassee, FL 32399-3000.

 According to Florida Statutes 259.105, The Florida Forever Act, OGT receives 1.5% of Florida Forever money to “acquire greenways and trails or greenways and trail systems pursuant to chapter 260, including, but not limited to, abandoned railroad rights-of-way and the Florida National Scenic Trail and for capital project expenditures as described in this section.”

 The purpose of the money is to “increase natural resource-based public recreational and educational opportunities, as measured by: The miles of trails that are available for public recreation, giving priority to those that provide significant connections including those that will assist in completing the Florida National Scenic Trail.”